tomevison/where-do-I-live-on-average/README.md

 # Where do I live on average?
-enter a list of your current streets, and this website will return the average location.
+Enter a list of the locations you have lived, and we will return where you currently live, on average..

 ## Purposes
 - learn web development
 - learn google maps

+## TODOs
+- apply a weighting (time?) to each location